DavidGugea/Python-Testing-With-pytest/README.md

 To run tests with coverage.py, you need to add the --cov flag and provide either a path to the code you want to measure, or the installed package you are testing.
 In our case, the Cards project is an installed package, so we’ll test it using --cov=cards.

 # 10. Mocking

+## Mocking Tests Implementation, Not Behavior

+One of the biggest problems when using mocks is that when we are using mocks in a test, we are no longer testing behavior, but testing implementation.
+Focusing tests on testing implementation is dangerous and time-consuming.
+A completely valid refactoring, say changing a variable name, might break tests if that particular variable was being mocked.

+We have a name for tests that break during valid refactoring: change detector tests.
+We want most of our tests to fail only when valid breaks in behavior occur.
+When tests fail whenever the code changes, they are change detector tests, and are usually more trouble than they are worth.

+Are there any benefits to mocking?
+Of course.
+There are times when it’s the simplest way to generate exceptions or error conditions, and make sure your code handles those correctly.
+There are also times where testing behavior is unreasonable, like accessing payment API or sending email.
+In those cases, making sure your code calls a particular API method when its supposed to, with the correct parameters, is a decent option for testing.
+However, it’s good to know what you are getting into when testing implementation over behavior.